berkut998/Math_REPL/README.md

 digit ::= '0' | '1' | '2' | '3' | '4' | '5' | '6' | '7' | '8' | '9'

-Do not support error processing, all input should be valid.

 Application screenshots: